School and Daycare Vaccine Exemptions

 How Do School Vaccine Exemptions Work for K–12 Students?

 All 50 states require certain childhood vaccinations for public school entry, and most extend identical immunization requirements to private, parochial, and religious schools.
 The specific vaccines required for school attendance typically include measles, mumps, rubella (MMR), diphtheria, tetanus, pertussis (DTaP), polio, varicella, and possibly hepatitis B and hepatitis A depending on your state.
-It’s important to note that while ACIP and the CDC have recently updated the routinely recommended childhood schedule, many states have not put laws into place that reflect this change.
-It’s important to note that state law trumps when it comes to vaccine mandates – states have broad authority to make public health decisions.
-In the Siri & Glimstad vaccine exemption practice, our goal is not to fight each state’s mandate but to ensure that your child has the opportunity to obtain an exemption from these mandates.
+It’s important to note that although ACIP and the CDC have recently updated the routine childhood immunization schedule, many states have not enacted laws reflecting those changes.
+When there is a dispute between CDC guidance and state law, state law prevails.
+States have broad authority to make public health decisions.
+In the Siri & Glimstad vaccine exemption practice, our goal only to ensure that your child has the opportunity to obtain an exemption from these mandates.

 Some states impose additional requirements that catch parents off guard.
 Utah mandates completion of an online education module before religious or personal exemptions are accepted.
 Texas requires notarization of nonmedical exemption affidavits.
 Louisiana may require physician involvement or parental statement review by governmental officials.
 Michigan requires parents to sign an affidavit through the department of health.
 Missing any of these steps can result in outright denial.
 Common legal issues with school exemptions: